 Follow 8 step Kaizen method for modifying , implementing & sustaining new management routines

-Using Lean Methods & techniques (such as A3 Reports) to directly support management routines is essential.
+Use Lean Methods & techniques (such as A3 Reports) to support management routines

 We need to help leaders free up time from process work and enable others to solve problems for them.